Video shows Ukrainians executing Russian soldiers

-The New York Times confirms authenticity of images that were taken on the outskirts of Kiev.
+The New York Times confirms authenticity of images that were taken outside Kiev.
 The recording shows the bodies of Russian soldiers with tied hands and Ukrainian soldiers celebrating the action These images circulate on social media on accounts linked to Russia.

 The video shows a road with several bodies, which appear to be Russian soldiers, lying on the ground.
 Ukrainian soldiers circulate among the dead bodies and cheered.
 Early on, a wounded Russian soldier appears, but still alive.
 “He is still alive.
 Film these thugs.
 Look, he’s still alive.
 He is panting,” says one Ukrainian.
 He then shoots the man at point-blank range twice.